flintoftid/aegboxts/ReadMe.md

 2. The [EU FP7][] High Intensity Radiated Field Synthetic Environment [HIRF-SE][] research programme that developed a simulation framework to aid aeronautical certification against electromagnetic threats.

-In addition we acknowledge the following for there specific contributions and guidance of various aspects of the
+In addition we acknowledge the following people for there specific contributions and guidance on various aspects of the
 test-suite:

 1. John-Phillipe Parmantier from [ONERA][].